inato/fp-ts-cheatsheet/README.md

   ord.contramap((user: User) => user.age)
 );

-const sortUsers = array.sortBy([byAge, byName]); // will sort an array of users by age first, then by name
+const sortUsers = readonlyArray.sortBy([byAge, byName]); // will sort an array of users by age first, then by name
 ```